-- Ambient temperature 5°F to 104°F. - Humidity less than 80%. - At altitudes lower than 4,291 ft. above sea level. - Set up the machine in a place with good ventilation, lower temperature, and with surroundings as dry as possible. - If more than two machines are placed parallel in operation, keep enough distance so that exhaust air from one machine does not affect the other. - Set up the unit in an area where fresh air is always available. - Keep enough space around the unit for inspection and maintenance access.
+- Ambient temperature 5°F to 104°F (-5°C to 40°C). - Humidity less than 80%. - At altitudes lower than 4,291 ft (1308 m) above sea level. - Set up the machine in a place with good ventilation, lower temperature, and with surroundings as dry as possible. - If more than two machines are placed parallel in operation, keep enough distance so that exhaust air from one machine does not affect the other. - Set up the unit in an area where fresh air is always available. - Keep enough space around the unit for inspection and maintenance access.